auth0/docs/articles/compliance/index.md

 <h2>Future</h2>

-<p>Auth0 will document additional compliance frameworks/certifications on this page when available.</p>
+<p>Auth0 will document additional compliance frameworks and certifications on this page when available.</p>

 <h2>Specifications</h2>